Prize Book

 Fair Theme

-Design a scarecrow or garden sculpture depicting this year's theme "Sewing, Sowing and Growing"
+Design a scarecrow or garden sculpture depicting this year's theme "Soak up the Sun, Sights and Sounds""

 Class 15 - Children